~ Gallery - Shops ~

 Barclays continued to expand, resulting in an initial 182 branches.

-No 12 appears to have since be used as a private residence.
+No 12 appears to have since been used as a private residence.

 Nr 50.
 Zoar Street.